Carisoprodol, Aspirin, Codeine

 Indications and Usage for Carisoprodol, Aspirin, Codeine

-Carisoprodol, Aspirin and Codeine Phosphate Tablets are indicated for the relief of discomfort associated with acute, painful musculoskeletal conditions in adults.
-Carisoprodol, Aspirin and Codeine Phosphate Tablets should only be used for short periods (up to two or three weeks) because adequate evidence of effectiveness for more prolonged use has not been established and because acute, painful musculoskeletal conditions are generally of short duration (see DOSAGE AND ADMINISTRATION).
+Carisoprodol, Aspirin and Codeine Phosphate Tablets, USP are indicated for the relief of discomfort associated with acute, painful musculoskeletal conditions in adults.
+Carisoprodol, Aspirin and Codeine Phosphate Tablets, USP should only be used for short periods (up to two or three weeks) because adequate evidence of effectiveness for more prolonged use has not been established and because acute, painful musculoskeletal conditions are generally of short duration (see DOSAGE AND ADMINISTRATION).

 Carisoprodol, Aspirin and Codeine Phosphate Tablets are contraindicated in patients with a history of: